phoenixr-codes/mcstructure/README.md

 _In the entire project (and officially since the "Better Together Update") the term
-"Minecraft" refers to the edition of Minecraft that is also known as "Bedrock Edition"._
+"Minecraft" refers to the edition of Minecraft that is also known as the "Bedrock Edition"._

 _Features that this library provide are only useful for the above named edition of Minecraft._